-Among many aspects and principles, design system deals not only with the design elements but also handling naming conventions in all phases of the process, in both design and coding.
+Among many aspects and principles, the design system deals not only with the design elements but also handling naming conventions in all phases of the process, in both design and coding.

-Don’t isolate design, or development!
+Don’t isolate design or development!

 In an ideal world, everything would come out of production as designers intend.
 In this scenario, we hand over the pixel-perfect design with a few sentences of goodbye, and tadaaa, the developers just put that into code without a word.